Making Accessibility a Priority

 These questions address common accessibility issues but you may receive a request that requires special consideration.
-If you have any accessibility questions, feel free to contact your CLEAR Instructional Consultant.
+If you have any accessibility questions, feel free to submit a CLEAR Consultation Request Form.

 Retrofitting or building your course from the ground up with accessibility in mind requires a bit of technical know-how, and the process can be time-consuming.
 However, both you and your students will reap the benefits of participating in a course that has implemented the best practices.
 Below are a few technical resources that can help you take the first steps towards a fully-accessible course: